-Who are child Care Bureau and what do they do?
+Who are Child Care Bureau and What Do They Do?

 Child Care Bureau have lots of foster parents in England.
 They look after children and young people like you, to make sure you are happy and safe.
-Child Care Bureau are part of National Fostering Agency Group.
-You will see this name on the magazines you receive, as these go to all the children and young people NFA Group care for.
+Child Care Bureau are part of National Fostering Group.